darkeclipz/sudokupy/README.md

 Runtime: 0.3474690914154053 seconds
 ```

-If the provided puzzle string is a invalid puzzle, the solver will throw an `InvalidPuzzleError`.
+If the provided puzzle string is an invalid puzzle, the solver will throw an `InvalidPuzzleError`.